masikol/barapost/README.md

 Way 1: go to terminal and run `git clone https://github.com/masikol/barapost.git`

-Way 2: download ZIP archive (green button at the top rigtht of this page "Clone or downlaod" -> "Download ZIP").
+Way 2: download ZIP archive (green button at the top right of this page "Clone or downlaod" -> "Download ZIP").

 ## prober